poojanoochila/poojanoochila/README.md

 ## 🧠 About Me

-* MCA student at St. Philomena College (Autonomous), Puttur
+* MCA student at St. Philomena College, Puttur (Autonomous)
 * Strong interest in **Blue Team operations and Security Monitoring**
-* Hands-on experience in **phishing analysis, endpoint security, and incident investigation**
+* Hands-on experience in **phishing analysis, anomaly detection, and security-focused development**
 * Currently building skills in **SIEM tools, log analysis, and threat detection**

 ---